 This time of year, as people around me start to sniffle, I think about adding additional vitamin C to my diet.
 Vitamin C is found in a lot of foods.
-Bell peppers, oranges, broccoli, strawberries, kale, pineapple, kiwi, spinach, and cabbage contain some of the highest levels of vitamin C. During the summer months we consume a lot of these fresh foods, but when it gets into fall, we eat more cooked, comfort food.
+Bell peppers, oranges, broccoli, strawberries, kale, pineapple, kiwi, spinach, and cabbage contain some of the highest levels of vitamin C. During the summer months we consume a lot of these fresh foods, but when it gets into fall and winter, we eat more cooked, comfort food.
 Although storing and cooking food decreases vitamin C, it is still possible to consume a fair amount through the food you eat.
 During the cold and flu season however, I like to take additional vitamin C supplements to support my immune system.

 Vitamin C is an essential antioxidant.
 It is a water-soluble vitamin (your body will excrete any excess that it doesn’t need).
 Vitamin C helps with the absorption of iron, so I like to supplement with vitamin C when eating high iron foods like beef, beans, and dark leafy greens.